 My first visit to Barcelona was in 2006.
-I fell in love with the city – the street performers, food (oh! the food!), laid back lifestyle, history, people, and plethora of activities.
+I fell in love with the city: the street performers, food (oh, the food!), laid-back lifestyle, history, people, and plethora of activities.
 Three years later, I returned again.
-Then a few months ago, I went back with a friend to show her how amazing the place was.
+Then a few months ago, I went back with a friend to show her how amazing the city is.

 And every time I come back, Barcelona surprises and inspires me anew.
-Barcelona is like Paris, New York, or Tokyo – there is always something to do and you would need a lifetime to do it in.
+Barcelona is like Paris, New York, or Tokyo — there’s always something to do, and you’d need a lifetime to do it in.

 But as tourists we don’t get a lifetime to see a city.
-We get a few days, maybe a week or two if we are lucky.
+We get a few days, maybe a week or two if we’re lucky.
 We see as much as we can before we move on.
 So for those with limited time, what can we do?
-How can we maximize our time in a place like Barcelona where there is just so much to see?
-Well, like I’ve previously done for Bangkok, New York, Paris, Berlin, and Helsinki, I’ve created a sample 5 day itinerary for Barcelona to help you organize and maximize your time in this incredible city:
+How can we maximize our time in a place like Barcelona where there’s just so much to see?
+Well, like I’ve previously done for Bangkok, New York, Paris, Berlin, and Helsinki, I’ve created an itinerary to help you organize and maximize your time in this incredible city.

-This is Barcelona’s historic center and dates back to the pre-Roman times.
+This is Barcelona’s historic center and dates back to pre-Roman times.
 The area is a maze of tiny streets that turn around on each other and open into lovely squares and plazas.
-Favorite highlights include:
+Highlights include:

-- Barcelona History Museum – Barcelona has one of the best city history museums I’ve ever been to.
+- Barcelona History Museum — Barcelona has one of the best city history museums I’ve ever been to.
 It does an incredible job of explaining the history and importance of Barcelona and has over 4,000 square meters of Roman ruins located beneath the museum that you can walk through.
 It’s spectacular.
-There is a free, detailed audio guide and descriptive explanations of what you are seeing.
+There’s a free, detailed audio guide and descriptive explanations of what you’re seeing.

-- The Gothic Cathedral – Located in the heart of the Bari Gotic, this Gothic cathedral was built on top of an 11th century church.
-You can take an elevator up to the roof where you can get sweeping views of the surrounding historic area.
+- The Gothic Cathedral — Located in the heart of the Barri Gotic, this Gothic cathedral was built on top of an 11th-century church.
+You can take an elevator up to the roof for sweeping views of the surrounding historic area.

-Lunch: La Boqueria – This is the famous central food market in the Bari Gotic and one of the best place to grab lunch in the area.
+Lunch: La Boqueria – This is the famous central food market in the Barri Gotic and one of the best places to grab lunch in the area.
 (Watch out for crowds!)

-Barcelona Museum of Contemporary Art – In the Ravel area of town is the city’s modern art museum.
-They have hundreds of exhibits, especially from Spanish artists.
+Barcelona Museum of Contemporary Art — In the Raval area of town is the city’s modern art museum.
+It has hundreds of exhibits, especially from Spanish artists.
 If you love modern art, it’s worth a stop.

 Parc de la Ciutadella

-On the complete other end of the Bari Gotic (it’s a beautiful walk through the historic streets so you’ll enjoy it) is the Parc de la Ciutadella.
-I became a huge fan of this park when I stumbled upon it randomly in 2009.
+On the complete other end of the Barri Gotic (it’s a beautiful walk through the historic streets, so you’ll enjoy it) is the Parc de la Ciutadella.
+I became a huge fan of this park when I stumbled upon it in 2009.
 I absolutely love the art and fountain here.
-The famous Cascada Fountain was built by Gaudi when he was an architecture student.
-On a warm day, I just like to sit and stare at it.
-There is also a zoo in the park and some short walking paths.
+Gaudi designed the famous Cascada Fountain when he was an architecture student.
+On a warm day, I just like to sit and stare at the fountain.
+There’s also a zoo in the park and some short walking paths.
 Take a bottle of wine, grab some ham, and have a picnic.

-Barcelona has some of the best food in Spain and there’s no better way to spend your morning than learning about the food culture of the city.
-I strongly recommend Context Travel’s food tour, which takes you around the Bari Gothic and the food markets there to highlight the food history and delicacies of the region.
-One of the most informative and delicious tours I’ve been on in a while.
-It’s not the cheapest food tour in the city but I felt I got everything I paid for.
+Barcelona has some of the best food in Spain, and there’s no better way to spend your morning than learning about the food culture of the city.
+I strongly recommend Context Travel’s food tour, which takes you around the Barri Gothic and the food markets there to highlight the food history and delicacies of the region.
+One of the most informative and delicious tours I’ve been on in a while; it’s not the cheapest food tour in the city, but I got everything I paid for.

-Gaudi is Barcelona’s most famous architect and is considered the father of the modernitsa architecture movement.
+Gaudi is Barcelona’s most famous architect and is considered the father of the Modernista architecture movement.
 His unique style, use of nature, and catalog of work draws a lot of attention and visitors to the city.
-You can find his work spread throughout the city but in the Eixample area, you can visit these four big sites:
+You can find his work spread throughout the city, but in the Eixample area, you can visit these four big sites:

 - La Sagrada Familia